After studying to become an electronic engineer Adriaan van Oosterom

 In 2006, the Department of Medical Physics and Biophysics has been renamed to Department for Cognitive Neuroscience, and has become incorporated in the Donders Center for Neuroscience.

 Thom Oostendorp is a principal lecturer at the Radboud University Medical Center, where he teaches students of medicine and biomedical science.
-He was elected "Teacher of the Year" 7 times between 2006 and 2013.
-He has developed many lab classes that involve computer models of physiological systems.
+He was elected "Teacher of the Year" 9 times between 2006 and 2017.
+He has developed many computer classes that involve computer models of physiological systems.
 In this capacity, as well as his scientific involvement, he has played an active role in the development of ECGSIM.

 After studying to become an electronic engineer Peter van Dam worked at the 'instrumentele dienst' of the Academic Medical Center Utrecht.
 Here he was engaged in the designing of electronic equipment and software for use in experimental research.